Frankfurt Marathon: Course

 The start of the course is on the Friedrich-Ebert-Anlage next to the iconic Messeturm.
 Upon reaching the Platz der Republik the course turns left into Mainzer Landstrasse.
 After a lap of the Taunusanlage athletes return to the start of the course and continue onwards to the Bockenheimer Warte, before going to the Alter Oper via Bockenheimer Landstrasse.
 The course then continues along Reuterweg and Bremer Strasse in a northerly direction as far as the Westend Campus at the University of Frankfurt, before returning to Opernplatz via Eschersheimer Landstrasse and the Bockenheimer Anlage.
 Continuing into Junghofstrasse the course heads into Roßmarkt then past the Frankfurt Stock Exchange, the Eschenheimer Tor and the Friedberger Tor before turning south towards and over the Alte Brücke over the River Main which brings the athletes into the suburb of Sachsenhausen on the southern side of the river.
 Athletes then run parallel to the Main in a westerly direction into the suburbs of Niederrad and Schwanheim.
 The only notable ascent on the course occurs at the bridge back over the Main in Schwanheim, and the participants continue westwards to the Bolangaropalast in Hoechst, Frankfurt's most westerly suburb.
 Athletes then turn back towards the city centre and run through the suburb of Nied via the Mainzer Landstrasse.
 The Galluswarte can be seen after 34 kilometres and the Alter Oper after 36.
 The course then continues along Taunusstrasse (Taunus Street) and Kaiserstrasse past the Taunusanlage and then the Roßmarkt is negotiated for the second time to Eschenheim.
 The last three kilometres go back past the Alter Oper and via the Platz der Republik into the Festhalle, where athletes run the last few metres on a specially-laid red carpet before crossing the finishing line.

-The Hammering Man is regarded as an unofficial symbol of the race.